gagibran/clean-architecture-repository-template/README.md

 This app was developed using Docker version 20.10.16 and Docker Compose version 1.29.2.

+It also uses xUnit and Moq as testing frameworks on the back end.

 Give it a star if you like it!
 Feel free to contribute.

 ## Table of contents